-The College of Arts & Humanities places particular emphasis on interdisciplinary collaboration.
+The College of Arts & Humanities places particular emphasis on interdisciplinarity and collaborative innovations.
 Interdisciplinary work can take many forms, from the individual scholar who integrates a diverse range of materials and methodologies into his or her research, to ongoing collaborative ventures across multiple departments that produce new publications, national conferences, or new models for undergraduate and graduate pedagogy.
-The College of Arts & Humanities actively promotes interdisciplinary engagement in graduate education.
-We provide opportunities for students to pursue interdisciplinary projects and we encourage students to forge their own innovative interdisciplinary research paradigms.
+Here are a few of the opportunities graduate students in the college have to forge their own innovative, interdisciplinary engagement:

 The college is leading the way in interdisciplinary approaches to the arts and humanities by developing emerging fields like digital humanities, and offering area study programs that draw on multiple fields to open exciting, multifaceted views of such regions of the world as Latin America, the Middle East and East Asia.
 The recent IGERT award granted to the UM language community also speaks to ARHU’s strength and commitment to cultivate highly interdisciplinary projects that are organized to leverage and access the special intellectual knowledge of researchers across disciplines to solve complex problems.